 - Duck Feet

-For more raw dog food recipes, check out my ebook 20 Raw Meals for Dogs, Raw Meal Prep for Dogs: The Ultimate Guide for Beginners, Raw Dog Food Recipes and Tips for Dogs with Allergies.
+For more raw dog food recipes, check out my ebooks 20 Raw Meals for Dogs, Raw Meal Prep for Dogs: The Ultimate Guide for Beginners, Raw Dog Food Recipes and Tips for Dogs with Allergies.

 One time, I was able to find raw salmon heads at an asian fish store – that was a great deal and my former pups Missy & Buzz loved them!